2013–14 Al Ain FC season: June

 Al Ain started summer transfer window signing central midfielder Sultan Al Ghaferi for a three-year deal after the end of his contract with Baniyas.
 On 11 June, Ivorian central midfielder Ibrahim Diaky was officially presented as an Al Ain player at the press conference for two seasons in exchange deal with Al Jazira of joining Musallam Fayez and Yaqoub Al Hosani along with €1 million.
 On 17 June, Al Ain announced the end of contract Abdullah Malallah and agreed to terminate the contract with Mohamed Malallah.
 On 30 June, Saif Mohammed signed a two-year loan extension with Al Dhafra.

 July

 On 3 July, manager Cosmin Olaroiu moved to manage Al Ain's bitter rivals Al Ahli.
 On 16 July, it was announced at a press conference the extension of contracts Helal Saeed, Mohanad Salem and Ismail Ahmed.
 Goalkeeper Khalid Essa moved to Al Ain in undisclosed deal.
 Hazza Salem, Bandar Al Ahbabi, Yousif Abdelrahman returned to Al Ain after the end of their loans.
 On 25 July, Al Ain announced that Jorge Fossati will be appointed as the new manager for a one-year deal.
 On 31 July, Al Dhafra announced signing Al Ain goalkeeper Abdulla Sultan for 5 seasons in undisclosed deal.
-The 27-year-old leaves after 3 season with the first team.
+The 27-year-old leaves after 3 seasons with the first team.